A Falsifiable Timing Test for the Double-White-Dwarf Model of Long-Period Transients: Minimal assumptions and energy budget

 where $\mathcal R_\text{tot}$ is the effective circuit resistance, which is constrained by the azimuthal twist of the magnetic flux tube, $\zeta_\phi=16a\Delta\Omega_\text{UI}/(c^2 \mathcal R_\text{tot})$.
 When $\zeta_\phi>1$, the strong twist is expected to break the tube.
 Therefore, the effective resistance is constrained within $16a\Delta\Omega_\text{UI}/c^2<\mathcal R_\text{tot}<4\pi/c$, where the upper limit is set by the vacuum impedance (see Appendix \ref{app:resistance}).
 Then, the upper and lower limits of the dissipation energy are bounded by

 where $\mu_{34}=\mu/(10^{34} \text{G cm}^3)$, $R_{2,0.02}=R_2/0.02R_\odot$, $M_\text{tot,1}=(M_1+M_2)/1M_\odot$, and $P_{0,14}=P_0/14 \min$.

-Detailed radiation microphysics is beyond the scope of this Letter and has been discussed extensively elsewhere \citep{wuElectricallyPoweredBinary2002,yangMagneticWhiteDwarf2025,quMagneticInteractionsWhite2025,ferrarioElectronCyclotronMaser2026}.
+Detailed radiation microphysics is beyond the scope of this Letter and has been discussed extensively elsewhere \citep{wuElectricallyPoweredBinary2002,willesElectroncyclotronMaserEmission2004,yangMagneticWhiteDwarf2025,quMagneticInteractionsWhite2025,ferrarioElectronCyclotronMaser2026}.
 Here, we assume that the magnetic interaction can generate narrow-beamed radio emission for simplicity.
+We further assume that the radio emission is produced in the magnetic flux tube near the companion as indicated by \cite{quMagneticInteractionsWhite2025,yangMagneticWhiteDwarf2025,ferrarioElectronCyclotronMaser2026}.
 Under such minimal assumptions, we focus on the timing properties of the WD--WD system and how they can diagnose the origin of short-period LPTs.